 We establish and maintain strong, long-term relationships with independent insurance agencies that actively market our products and services.
 We offer ease of doing business, provide responsive service, and pay competitive commissions.
 Our sales representatives and underwriters work closely with independent agencies to market and underwrite our business.
 This results in enhanced understanding of the businesses and risks we underwrite and the needs of prospective customers.
 We do not delegate underwriting authority to agents or brokers.
-We are not dependent on any one agency and the loss of any one agency would not be material.
+We are not dependent on any one agency and the loss of any one agency would not be material to our operations.

-We had approximately 4,000 independent agencies that marketed and sold our insurance products at December 31, 2016.
-Independent agencies generated 74.7%, 75.8%, and 76.2% of in-force premiums at December 31, 2016, 2015, and 2014, respectively, and our largest agency generated one percent or less of our in-force premiums at each of December 31, 2016, 2015, and 2014.
+We had approximately 4,000 independent agencies that marketed and sold our insurance products at December 31, 2017.
+Independent agencies generated 72.8%, 74.7%, and 75.8% of in-force premiums at December 31, 2017, 2016, and 2015, respectively, and our largest agency generated two percent or less of our in-force premiums at each of December 31, 2017, 2016, and 2015.